rubenmarcus/mintbase-widgets/readme.md

 ### install on react

- In the present moment React only working with pure React Webpack, not working with Vite or Next.js
+ In the present moment React only working with pure React Webpack, not working with Vite.

 ```npm install mintbase-widgets-react```